 Medieval and Early Modern Studies

-Areas of expertise: history; medieval and early modern studies; temporalities; history of the senses; sound studies; visual culture; history and theory
+Areas of expertise: history; medieval and early modern studies; temporalities; gender studies; history of the senses; sound studies; visual and material culture; history and theory

 Location: ACU Melbourne Campus